 In the believe-it-or-not department, several players — most of them in the dead-ball era — have hit two inside-the-park home runs in a game.
 The last to do it was Greg Gagne, the Twins shortstop who accomplished this rare feat on Oct.
 4, 1986.
 Both homers came off White Sox starter Floyd Bannister in the Twins’ 161st game of the season.
 Gagne later had a third hit in that game: a triple.
 All three of those hits came at the expense of Sox’ center-fielder Daryl Boston, according to the Minneapolis Star-Tribune.
 Boston lost sight of the fly that became the first inside-the-park homer against the roof of the Hubert H. Humphrey Metrodome.
 The ball landed far behind him.
 The second homer and the triple came on short flies that fell in front of Boston and bounced high over his head on the dome’s artificial turf.

 The only other man to hit two inside-the-park homers in the past 70 years was White Sox slugger Dick Allen on July 31, 1972, also against the Twins in Minnesota.
-Allen’s first one was a liner that knuckled away from Twins center-fielder Bob Darwin and rolled to the fence.
+Allen’s first one was a liner that knuckled away from Twins center fielder Bobby Darwin and bounced past him to the fence.
 Later, Darwin tried for a diving catch of a long drive by Allen, but couldn’t reach it as Allen rounded the bases a second time.

 Nobody else has hit two inside-the-park homers in a game in either either league since 1950.